-The Board of Education adopted a millage rate of 17.077 mills, a decrease of .989 mills.
+The Board of Education adopted a millage rate of 16.742 mills, a decrease of .335 mills.
 This millage rate is the rollback rate that takes into account digest growth from revaluations.
 By adopting the rollback rate, the System negates the effect of the increased digest from revaluations.
-While negating the portion of growth from revaluations, the System will receive approximately \$250,000 in additional property taxes from new growth.
+While negating the portion of growth from revaluations, the System will receive approximately \$492,000 in additional property taxes from new growth.
 The Board of Education will continue to be mindful in obligating funds for programs and uses that might be needed to cover expenses not funded through state appropriations.

-As of June 30, 2019, the General Fund reflected a fund balance of \$18,056,230, translating to 67 days of operation based on the fiscal year 2020 budget.
+As of June 30, 2020, the General Fund reflected a fund balance of \$20,754,415, translating to 78 days of operation based on the fiscal year 2021 budget.
 Of this balance, \$559,064 was committed for risk management purposes by the Board of Education.
 Through careful planning, the System has been able to make intentional investments in the instructional program without having to resort to drastic changes from one year to the next.
-The fiscal year 2020 budget includes a 175 day student calendar with 190 work days for teachers, a \$3,000 pay raise for certified staff (e.g. teachers), a 3% pay raise for classified staff (e.g. custodians), a longevity step for eligible employees on employee pay scales, funding for the third phase of development of curriculum guides for elective courses, and support positions at the school level.
+The fiscal year 2021 budget includes a 175 day student calendar with 190 work days for teachers, a longevity step for eligible employees on employee pay scales, and support positions at the school level.
 Financial decisions focus on the sustainability of programs or costs and performance metrics tied to strategic objectives of the system.